WeblateOrg/weblate/docs/formats.rst

     JSON files with plurals are supported as well.

 `i18next <https://www.i18next.com/>`_ is an internationalization-framework
 written in and for JavaScript.
-Weblate supports it's localization files with features such as plurals.
+Weblate supports its localization files with features such as plurals.

 i18next translations are monolingual, so it is recommended to specify base file